LearnPress/learnpress/readme.txt

 LearnPress is a plugin for LMS website to spread out courses and sell courses online.

-= Where can I find LearnPress documentation and user guides? = If you want to use LearnPress to build a Learning Management System website, please refer to our user guides in <a href="https://docspress.thimpress.com/learnpress/" target="_blank">LearnPress official site.</a>
+= Where can I find LearnPress documentation and user guides? = If you want to use LearnPress to build a Learning Management System website, please refer to our user guides in <a href="https://docspress.thimpress.com/learnpress-4-0/" target="_blank">LearnPress official site.</a>
 And if you want to extend or use LearnPress, see our <a href="https://github.com/LearnPress/LearnPress/wiki" target="_blank">Wiki.</a>

 = Where can I get support or talk to other users? =
 If you get troubles when using LearnPress you can ask for help on the <a href="https://wordpress.org/support/plugin/learnpress">LearnPress Support Forum</a> or <a href="https://www.facebook.com/groups/learnpress/" target="_blank">join the private Facebook group</a>.
 You could share your feedback about LearnPress.
 And let us know which feature you want us to build next.

-For help with premium add-ons, use our <a href="https://thimpress.com/forums/forum/learnpress">helpdesk</a>.
+For help with premium add-ons, use our <a href="https://thimpress.com/forums/forum/plugins/learnpress-premium-add-ons">helpdesk</a>.

-= Where can I ask for new features, suggest new ideas or new themes for LearnPress? = You can send us your thoughts through form <a href="https://thimpress.com/learnpress-suggestion/" target="_blank">here.</a>
+= Where can I ask for new features, suggest new ideas or new themes for LearnPress? = You can send us your thoughts through via email: support@thimpress.com

 = Where can I report bugs or contribute to the project? = You can also report bugs on LearnPress Support Forum or LearnPress <a href="https://github.com/LearnPress/LearnPress" target="_blank">Github Repository</a>.

 = Where can I find the REST API documentation? =
-We will provide documentation about LearnPress REST API really soon.
+You can find the REST API documentation <a href="https://docspress.thimpress.com/developer-learnpress/#sections-6">here</a>.

 = LearnPress is great, can I contribute to it? =
 Yes, you can and we appreciate it.
 Join in our <a href="https://github.com/LearnPress/LearnPress" target="_blank">Github Repository</a>.